mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 84 - Max  Min (Javascript)/readme.md

 # Problems

-- Principle of least astonishment
+- Principle of the least astonishment

 - [Bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) Violation.